Sam Everington

-Dr Everington practices at a GP partnership which is part of the Bromley by Bow Centre, an innovative community organisation with more than 100 projects under its roof supporting wider determinants of health.
+Everington practises at a GP partnership which is part of the Bromley by Bow Centre, an innovative community organisation with more than 100 projects under its roof supporting wider determinants of health.
 He is an advocate for social prescribing.
 Considered a founder of the social prescribing movement, he says "...it focuses on what matters to patients.
 This increases satisfaction, delivers better health outcomes and reduces prescribing and referral costs."

 Training and appointments

 After completing a law degree and Bar finals from Inns of Court School of Law, he qualified as a barrister in 1976.

 He studied medicine at Royal Free Hospital School of Medicine from 1979 to 1984.
 In the 1980s, he made his name as a campaigning junior doctor, highlighting the dangerously long hours that doctors then worked (an average of 84 hours a week).
-To do this he slept outside the Royal London Hospital.
+To do this, he slept outside the Royal London Hospital.

 In 1989, he became, and continues to be, a council member of the British Medical Association, holding the role of deputy chair from 2004 to 2007.

 In 1993, research into racial discrimination in recruitment of medical professionals led Everington and Prof. Aneez Esmail to be arrested and charged with making fraudulent job applications.
-For research they applied for vacancies in the name of people with traditional Anglo-saxon names and Asian names.
+For research, they applied for vacancies in the name of people with traditional Anglo-Saxon names and Asian names.
 Each applicant had similar experience and qualifications for the roles.
-They found that the applications with Anglo-saxon names were twice as likely to be shortlisted than those with Asian names.
+They found that the applications with Anglo-Saxon names were twice as likely to be shortlisted than those with Asian names.
 Everington and Esmail were cleared of the charges.
 The research was published in the British Medical Journal.
-The General Medical Council said that the behaviour was unbecoming of the medical profession - but took no action against the doctors.
+The General Medical Council said that the behaviour was unbecoming of the medical profession – but took no action against the doctors.

 The results of the research provided the first documented evidence of discrimination in the NHS.
-In 1994 both, Everington and Professor Esmail, received an award from the Campaign for Freedom of Information for this work.
+In 1994, both Everington and Esmail received an award from the Campaign for Freedom of Information for this work.
 Despite this, Everington was appointed as a member of the General Medical Council, a role he held from 2009 to 2012.